 The Seminole Indians originally lived in Florida swamplands and welcomed escaped slaves.
 The escaped slaves, called Maroons, combined African traditions with Native American customs.
 They joined the Seminole Confederation in 1812, but by 1841 almost all Seminole had been forced to move to Indian Territory in Oklahoma.

-As a result, Seminole leader, Wild Cat, and Maroon Leader, John Horse, moved their people to Mexico in 1849.
-There, many of the warriors went to work for the Mexican government, which employed them as militiamen against Comanche and Lipan Apache raiders, in exchange for land, provisions, weapons, and ammunition.
-Originally, they were well treated by the Mexican government; but later, began to be neglected by federal officials.
+As a result, Seminole leader Wild Cat and Maroon Leader John Horse moved their people to Mexico in 1849.
+Many of the warriors went to work for the Mexican government, which employed them as militiamen against Comanche and Lipan Apache raiders in exchange for land, provisions, weapons, and ammunition.
+Originally, they were well-treated by the Mexican government; but later, they began to be neglected by federal officials.

-The families of the men along with other members of Kibbetts’s band established a camp on Elm Creek near the fort.
+The men’s families and other members of Kibbetts’s band established a camp on Elm Creek near the fort.
 The following year, more Black Seminoles arrived.
 The first group of scouts carried out their tracking duties so well that Major Bliss raised the number of enlistees to 31 by the end of 1871.

-He also elevated them to permanent military status by supplying them with arms, ammunition, and rations, as well as paying them the standard salary of privates in the regular army.
-Successful operations along the Rio Grande attracted the attention of other officers, and in July 1872 Lieutenant Colonel Wesley Merritt prevailed upon Major Bliss to transfer some of the scouts and their families north to Fort Clark at Brackettville.
+He also elevated them to permanent military status by supplying them with arms, ammunition, and rations and paying them the standard salary of privates in the regular army.
+Successful operations along the Rio Grande attracted the attention of other officers.
+In July 1872, Lieutenant Colonel Wesley Merritt prevailed upon Major Bliss to transfer some scouts and their families north to Fort Clark at Brackettville.

-Within a few months after Bullis took command, they were playing a key role in Colonel Ranald S. Mackenzie’s May raid against a hostile Kickapoo camp near El Remolino, Coahuila, Mexico.
+Within a few months after Bullis took command, they played a key role in Colonel Ranald S. Mackenzie’s May raid against a hostile Kickapoo camp near El Remolino, Coahuila, Mexico.

 The expedition relied heavily on the Black Seminoles and other scouts to prevent contact with Mexican soldiers and to assure a speedy withdrawal once the mission was accomplished.
-In performing this duty the scouts gained Mackenzie’s respect, and he employed them a year later in his campaign against Comanche and Kiowa camps in Palo Duro Canyon in the Texas Panhandle.
+In performing this duty, the scouts gained Mackenzie’s respect.
+He employed them a year later in his campaign against Comanche and Kiowa camps in Palo Duro Canyon in the Texas Panhandle.
 There, the scouts demonstrated their skills as trackers and fighters even beyond the familiar terrain of South Texas and northeastern Mexico.
-After these events of the Red River War, Indian threats to West Texas were greatly reduced, but small raiding parties still occasionally left the reservation near Fort Sill, Indian Territory, or crossed the border from their mountain refuges in Mexico.
-Between 1875 and 1881 the Black Seminole scouts spent much time on the trail of these small raiding parties.
+After these events of the Red River War, Indian threats to West Texas were greatly reduced.
+However, small raiding parties occasionally left the reservation near Fort Sill, Indian Territory, or crossed the border from their mountain refuges in Mexico.
+Between 1875 and 1881, the Black Seminole scouts spent much time on the trail of these small raiding parties.